David Blatt

-David Michael Blatt (דוד מיכאל בלאט; born May 22, 1959), is an Israeli-American professional basketball executive.
+David Michael Blatt (דוד מיכאל בלאט; born May 22, 1959) is an Israeli-American professional basketball executive.
 He is also a former coach and player.

 Blatt played point guard at Princeton University from 1977 to 1981 and played in the Maccabiah Games for the U.S. national team that won a gold medal in 1981.
 He then played professional basketball in Israel for nine of the next twelve years, before an injury ended his playing career, and he began coaching full-time.

 He is one of the most successful Israeli-American coaches in European basketball history.
 As a coach, Blatt has been the Israeli Super League Coach of the Year four times (1996, 2002, 2011, and 2014), the Russian Super League Coach of the Year (2005), and the EuroLeague Coach of the Year (2014).
 Blatt took over as Cleveland's head coach, and led the team to the 2015 NBA Finals in his first season.
 He guided them to the top of their conference the next year, but was fired mid-season, and subsequently returned to coaching in Europe.

 Biography

-Blatt was born in Boston, grew up in Framingham, Massachusetts, and is Jewish.
+Blatt is the son of inventor William F. Blatt (1927–2014) and Lillian (Siegal) Blatt (1930–1997), and is Jewish.
+He was born in Louisville and grew up in Framingham, Massachusetts.
 As a boy, he went to a Reform Temple, and until his Bar Mitzvah he attended Hebrew school twice a week.
 He says that in Israel he became "much more Jewish and much more Zionist."

 In his sophomore year at Princeton, a coach for an Israeli kibbutz team recruited him to play in Israel for the summer.
 The summer at Kibbutz Gan Shmuel turned out to be a life-changing experience.
 Blatt graduated from Princeton in 1981 with a B.A. in English literature, completing his senior thesis on Bernard Malamud, author of The Natural.

 In 1981 he immigrated to Israel, and served in the Israel Defense Forces on the Schneller military base.
-In 1991 Blatt married Kinneret, from Netanya, Israel; she had played on an Israeli professional basketball team that he coached.
+In 1991 Blatt married Kineret, from Netanya, Israel; she had played on an Israeli professional basketball team that he coached.
 They have four children: twin daughters Shani and Adi (who have served in the Israeli army), daughter Ela (his youngest child), and son Tamir Blatt (born in 1997; in 2014 he was the starting point guard on the Israeli junior national basketball team, and has played for Hapoel Tel Aviv, Hapoel Holon and Hapoel Jerusalem).

+In 2023 he was chosen to light a torch at the beacon lighting ceremony on Mount Herzl on the occasion of the 75th year of the State of Israel.